Reasons to pursue an MEng at U of T Engineering

 Other specializations include: Energy Studies | Financial Engineering | Healthcare Engineering | Information Engineering

-Apply through one of six departments:
+Apply through one of seven departments:

 Civil Engineering (including Mineral Engineering and Engineering Geoscience)

 If your primary language is not English and you graduated from a non-Canadian university where the language of instruction and examination was not English, you must demonstrate English-language proficiency.
-If your test scores fall below the minimum required scores for admission to the MEng program, you may be eligible for the Graduate International Foundation Program (G-IFP).